adityaanirudhk/MATLAB-Based-Kinematic-Analysis-and-Control-Of-Franka-Emika-Panda-7-DOF-Manipulator/README.md

 1) DEFINING THE DH PARAMETERS-
 The first step involves defining the Denavit-Hartenberg (DH) parameters for the Franka Emika Panda robot.
+The DH Parameters have been taken from open source- https://www.researchgate.net/figure/D-H-parameters-of-the-Franka-Emika-cobot_tbl1_351329007
  ```MATLAB
 a = [0, 0, 0, 0.0825, -0.0825, 0, 0.088];
 alpha = [0, pi/2, 0, pi/2, -pi/2, pi/2, 0];